Dundee is unique in that it is the first city in Scotland to have a Scottish Cycling Level 1 Centre within one of its urban parks.

-The evaluation framework was based around a pre-post design focussing quantitatively on measures of well-being and efficacy in the participants and qualitatively on the perceptions and experiences of carers and volunteer leasers.
+The evaluation framework was based around a pre-post design focussing quantitatively on measures of well-being and efficacy in the participants and qualitatively on the perceptions and experiences of carers and volunteer leaders.

-Not any one partner’s main base of activity – Whilst there are many benefits to the location of the project – see project successes – there was a challenge that no one partner was based from the centre.
-This meant that things needing resolved were not always ‘in the face’ of any of the partners – leading to longer than expected delays in things getting sorted at the centre.
+Whilst there are many benefits to the location of the project – see project successes – there was a challenge that no one partner was based from the centre.
+This meant that things needing to be resolved were not always ‘in the face’ of any of the partners – leading to longer than expected delays in things getting sorted at the centre.

 Funding & Capacity of partners – It is a challenging funding landscape and the lack of stability affects projects such as this.
 With most partners, and individuals, each facing funding threats through the lifespan of this project it is hard to maintain focus on small, but very beneficial, projects when individuals jobs are at risk.

-The enthusiasm of young people for MTB – all of the sessions were fully booked.
-So, there is obvious demand for low-cost led sessions with equipment supplied.
+The enthusiasm of young people for mountain biking – all of the sessions were fully booked.
+So, there was an obvious demand for low-cost led sessions with equipment supplied.
 Most of the attendees were from SIMD areas and would not have the opportunity to participate in a sport they, obviously, wish to without these types of supported projects.

 Participant sessions – The number of participant sessions reached by the project was higher than anticipated.
 This was partly due to the enthusiasm of young people to participate in mountain biking activity but also due to the strength of partners working together to promote and enthuse young people to attend the sessions.